Legislators warn of ‘vaping epidemic’ among teenagers

 In November of last year, Juul pulled it’s flavored e-cigarette products from convenience stores and vape shops in an effort to curb underage vaping.

-Early this year Seminole High School parents gathered in the school’s aiditorium to discuss what state and federal officials have deemed as an epidemic.
+Early this year, Seminole High School parents gathered in the school’s auditorium to discuss what state and federal officials have deemed as an epidemic.

-“It effects their health.
-It effects brain activity, and we see it marketed to younger and younger children” said Seminole High Principal, Jane Lucas.
+“It affects their health.
+It affects brain activity, and we see it marketed to younger and younger children,” said Seminole High Principal, Jane Lucas.

 Pinellas County Deputy Jeffrey Cuttitta suggested parents stay aware of their students’ activity.